kirbyfrugia/appleii-bluetooth-joystick/README.md

 So this let's you use a modern bluetooth gamepad on an Apple II.
 I'll probably still buy a joystick, but this was a fun project anyway.

 If you do anything with electronics then you probably have a hoard of parts on hand.
-This project is cheap in theory if you already have common parts like breadboards, resistors, diodes, etc. Most of the components are cheap, but most come in bulk so you'll end up paying more if you don't already have some on hand.
+This project is cheap in theory if you already have common parts like breadboards, resistors, diodes, etc. Most of the components are cheap, but they only come in bulk so you'll end up paying more if you don't already have some on hand.
 And digikey is great but shipping is $.
+All in all, depending on what you have hoarded way, it'll probably cost you somewhere between $15 and $35.

 Note: I also saw you can buy an A2io.
 I'm sure it's better, but it was $55 and it looks like it requires using a mobile device.
-I didn't want to have to use a mobile app.
+I didn't want to have to use a mobile app and really the fun was in building this.

 # Credits